ChinmayMandale/spring-boot-microservices/README.md

   * Inter service communication between Order Service & Inventory Service
   * Used WebClient for synchronous inter service communication (biz logic demands it to be sync call to check if product is in stock)
   * By default WebClient will make async calls
+  * Alternative to WebClient is RestTemplate (sync calls only)